JBeggs/docker-django-react-web-application/README.md

 - Setup Django using React serving the front end
 - Start the Development.
 - integrate user managmement system
-- add functonality to the backend content and article management
+- add functonality to the backend content and management
 - Stitch the front end together
 - hope and pray(lol)